Highlights of Latvia | Rundale Palace

 History of the Rundale Palace

 On the site where Rundale Palace now stands, there stood a medieval castle.
 In 1735 Duke of Courland Ernst Johann von Biron bought the land where the castle stood and planned to build a grand summer residence.
 Born in 1690, Biron was not of noble blood but he became a court favourite of the Russian princess Anna Ioannaovna.
 Biron married one of Regent Anna’s ladies-in-waiting, Benigna Gottlieb von Trotha gt Treyden, but only to disguise the fact that he and the princess were having an affair.
 By the time Anna was elevated to the Russian throne in 1730, becoming Empress Anna, Biron and his wife were very much benefiting from their position in the Empress’ inner circle.
 It is said at Anna’s coronation Biron was appointed grand chamberlain, made a count of the Empire, granted an estate in what is now Latvia and had an income of 50,000 crowns a year.
 After Biron bought the land, he had the old castle demolished and commissioned Italian architect Bartolomeo Rastrelli to design the new residence.
-Rastrelli also designed the Winter Palace and Peterhof Palace in Saint Petersburg.
+Rastrelli also designed the Winter Palace and Peterhof Palace in St Petersburg.

 In 1737, Empress Anna proposed that Biron be elected as Duke of Courland.
 He was an unpopular choice but there was no reasoning with the Empress and he was invested with the duchy of Courland.
 The investiture took place at Warsaw in 1739.